CS2103AUG2016-W14-C3/addressbook-level4/docs/UserGuide.md

 ## About
 Do you have so many tasks to do every day that you simply cannot keep track of them anymore?
 Don't you wish that there was an easier way to stay on top of your daily tasks without feeling stressed out?

 Taskle is here to help you with all of that!
 It is a task management application with a single text box for all your commands.
-Coupled with short commands, managing your tasks has never been this easy!
+Coupled with its simplicity, managing your tasks has never been this easy!

-Re-organize your life by using Taskle now!
+Reorganize your life now by using Taskle!

 <!-- @@author A0139402M -->
 ## Quick Start

-0. Ensure you have Java version `1.8.0_60` or later installed in your computer.<br>
+0. Ensure that you have Java version `1.8.0_60` or later installed in your computer.<br>
    > Having any Java 8 version is not enough. <br>
    This application will not work with earlier versions of Java 8.